 In antitrust litigation matters, representations include Lafarge in successfully eliminating it as a defendant in class action litigation alleging a price fixing conspiracy, Broadcom in appellate victory against Qualcomm in monopolization suit involving standards setting issues, UTAC in defending a patent litigation suit filed by Tessera, Aspen Technology in administrative litigation initiated by the FTC to challenge Aspen Technology’s acquisition of Hyprotech, and Polimeri Europa and Syndial in civil litigation alleging price fixing related to several synthetic rubber products.
 Mr. Nelson also represents clients in criminal and civil antitrust investigations by the Department of Justice and the Federal Trade Commission.

-Mr. Nelson is part of the leadership of the ABA’s Antitrust Section, as Vice-Chair of the Economics Committee and Vice Chair of the Intellectual Property Owners Association Antitrust & Competition Law Committee.
+Mr. Nelson is part of the leadership of the ABA’s Antitrust Section, as Vice Chair of the Economics Committee and Vice Chair of the Intellectual Property Owners Association Antitrust & Competition Law Committee.
 He was also on the Editorial Board for the most recent release of the ABA’s antitrust treatise, Antitrust Law Developments

 .
 He has written articles and contributed to a variety of publications, including Global Competition Review